clover-eric/anx-calibre-manager/README.md

   - > "Show me the table of contents for the book 'Foundation'."
   - > "Fetch the first chapter of 'Foundation' and give me a summary."
   - > "Based on the chapter 'The Psychohistorians' from the book 'Foundation', what are the main ideas of psychohistory?"
+  - > "Read the entire book 'The Little Prince' and tell me what the fox's secret is."

 - **Reading Statistics & Progress**:
+  - > "How many words is the book 'Dune' in total, and list the word count for each chapter."
   - > "How many books have I read this year?"
   - > "What's my reading progress on 'Dune'?"
   - > "Who is the author of 'Project Hail Mary' and how long have I been reading it?"